 Break down the tasks

 It’s common to think that if you don’t start searching today that you’ll miss the job opportunity of a lifetime, but if you rush into it, you will be unprepared and anxious.
 Instead, break down the big task of finding a new job into smaller, more manageable ones, and give yourself time to complete each activity.

 For instance, in the first two days you can work on updating your CV.
-In the next two you can perfect your cover letter, and in the next two you can work on your LinkedIn profile.
+In the next two you can perfect your cover letter, and in the two after that you can work on your LinkedIn profile.
 A week to prepare is not too much to ask of yourself and a plan will help to stop you from panicking.